 When Kathy looked up the status of her new dress’s delivery, she grew excited.
 The message she read: ‘Being delivered’.
 In just a few more days’ time, her dress would finally arrive at her home in Jakarta.
 What this means is that her dress has entered the last mile delivery leg of its delivery process.
 But then again, there’s one small question:

 If you’ve offered parcel tracking with your online delivery, customers similar to Kathy will know which stage of the delivery their parcel is at.
 This builds anticipation for when the parcel finally arrives.
-It represents a chance for your brand or e-commerce store to leave a lasting impression as it’s one of the few touch points where the customer interacts with your product and service staff.
+It represents a chance for your brand or eCommerce store to leave a lasting impression as it’s one of the few touch points where the customer interacts with your product and service staff.

 If you’re able to craft a seamless and memorable experience every time a customer receives and opens their parcel, it can strengthen your store’s brand image.
-However, nothing is more annoying to consumers than receiving a late, damaged or missing parcel.
+However, nothing is more annoying to consumers than receiving a late, damaged or missing parcel1.
 If the product arrives late or damaged, things could get challenging for your brand image quite quickly.

 Getting last mile delivery right in a region like Southeast Asia may not be easy, but its benefits to your brand are definitely worth the effort.
 Before we get to some of the tips on last mile delivery though, it’s good to know what kind of challenges face last mile delivery in this region.